Superman: Is everything okay?

 Apocalypse: Greetings, Wolverine!
 I hope you don't mind, I'm required by law to say this, but how nice of you to drop in so unexpectedly!

-- Disney Ducks Comic Universe: At the end of "Return to Plain Awful", as the gang are leaving the square-shape-obsessed land:
+- Disney Ducks Comic Universe: At the end of "Return to Plain Awful", as the gang is leaving the square-shape-obsessed land:

 Scrooge: (cringing) Oh, no, nephew, don't say it!
 Please!